-This course is a study in human anatomy and physiology.
-This course will focus on an in-depth study of the human muscular system and skeletal system as well as the integumentary system.
+This course is a study in the fundamentals human anatomy and physiology.
+The student will focus on an in-depth study of the individual ancillary body systems, how they work, and all structural components related to surgical procedures.
+This course includes a lab component.